COVID-19 UPDATE – July 20, 2020

 Call for Submissions

 The Gros Morne Playwrights’ Residency takes place annually.
-For 2020, the residency will take place in October.
+For 2020, the residency will take place from October 16 to 26.
 Sign up for our newsletter or follow us on social media to stay informed about our programs.
 We will update this page and publish specific application details with the call.
 Click here to read about the 2019 participants.

 – applicants must be willing to participate in all activities prepared for the residency